dstore-dbap/LumberMill/README.md

 * ModuleContainer, wrap modules in a container reducing the overhead to run each module in it's own thread
 * Statistics, simple statistic module

-LumberJack makes use of the following projects:
+GambolPutty makes use of the following projects:

 * simplejson
 * pyyaml